icopy-site/awesome/docs/awesome/awesome-dotnet.md

 * [Foundatio](https://github.com/FoundatioFx/Foundatio#caching) - A common interface with in memory, Redis and hybrid implementations.
 * [Cashew](https://github.com/joakimskoog/Cashew) - a .NET library for caching responses easily with an `HttpClient` through an API that is simple and elegant yet powerful.
 * [Cache Tower](https://github.com/TurnerSoftware/CacheTower) - An efficient multi-layered caching system for .NET (In-Memory, Redis, Database, File etc)
+* [FusionCache](https://github.com/jodydonetti/ZiggyCreatures.FusionCache) - An easy to use, high performance and robust cache with an optional distributed 2nd layer and some advanced features, like a fail-safe mechanism and advanced timeouts management

 ## Calendar